gruns/blagoblag/content/drafts/math-is-real.rst

 Right now there's a fierce debate going on.
 On one side we have technology companies and privacy advocates pushing for increased encryption, including "end-to-end" encryption.
-On the other we have the Federal government, insisting that companies should introduce backdoors so that law enforcement can decrypt people's communications.
+On the other we have the Federal government, insisting that companies should introduce backdoors into their products so that law enforcement can decrypt people's communications.

 This is a really stupid debate.